DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 ‘never quite understood what happened’ with FireAnt.
 When the project failed to raise money, it became apparent that FireAnt was in financial trouble.
-Perhaps the different attitudes was part of the problem, but it didn’t seem to Jay as if anything was happening to further the appeal of FireAnt.
+Perhaps the different attitudes was part of the problem, but it didn’t seem to Jay Dedman as if anything was happening to further the appeal of FireAnt.
 ‘Again, I didn’t think we’d get rich, but I didn’t have a better plan.
 Ryanne \[Hodson\] and I were busy putting on Vloggercon SF, *Pixelodeon* in LA, and having fun in the community.
 My main job in